Høgeloft

-Høgeloft is a mountain on the border between the municipalities of Lærdal (in Vestland county) and Hemsedal (in Viken county), Norway.
+Høgeloft is a mountain on the border between Lærdal Municipality (in Vestland county) and Hemsedal Municipality (in Buskerud county), Norway.
 At 1920 m above sea level, it is the highest mountain in the Filefjell mountain range.
-Høgeloft one of the mountains in the Hemsedal Top 20 group.
+Høgeloft is one of the mountains in the Hemsedal Top 20 group.

-Høgeloft is located about 22 km east of the village of Borgund in Lærdal, not far from the European route E16 highway and the old Filefjell Kongevegen road.
+Høgeloft is located about 22 km east of the village of Borgund in Lærdal Municipality, not far from the European route E16 highway and the old Filefjell Kongevegen road.
 The lake Juklevatnet lies at the southern base of the mountain and the lake Eldrevatnet lies 5 km to the southwest of the mountain.